ZonglinY/Connect-to-Graphite-with-Jupyter-Notebook/README.md

 This tips follows official suggestions by IT department (https://it.coecis.cornell.edu/researchit/graphitegpu/)

-Pre-step: install Anaconda and set up environment (my environment name is 'pt', you should substitute 'pt' with your own environment name in following steps)
+Pre-step: install Anaconda and set up an environment (my environment name is 'pt', you should substitute 'pt' with your own environment name in following steps)

 Step 1:  On graphite: